o-ran-sc/nonrtric/docs/overview.rst

 - Implemented as a Python application.
 - Repo: *sim/a1-interface*.
-- Documentation at the `A1 Simulator documentation site <https://docs.o-ran-sc.org/projects/o-ran-sc-sim-a1-interface>`_
+- Documentation at the :doc:`A1 Simulator documentation site <simulator:index>`.

 Non-RT-RIC (Spring Cloud) Service Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~